getparchment/parchment/README.md

 icon designed by [Mirella](http://mirella-gabriele.deviantart.com/), thanks for the work.

-Note: `parchment` now only support Python3.x
+Note: `parchment` now only support Python3.x and Linux

 ## install